Fuego Youth Leadership Program Application

 The Crucible will prioritize Fuego Youth Leaders applications from youth who are able to commit to the above criteria.
 When choosing our final candidates, we will also consider the following criteria:

-• Live in Geographic Area (priority order):
+• Live in Geographic Area (in order of priority):

 • West Oakland